Skip to content

 Is It Hard to Get Into Canisius University?
 Acceptance Rate & Requirements

-Based in Buffalo, New York, Canisius University keeps admissions accessible, extending offers to roughly 72% of those who apply.
+Based in Buffalo, New York, Canisius University admits most of the students who apply; the acceptance rate is roughly 72%.
 Admitted students typically arrive with a mid-range ACT score around 28.
-The school reports a graduation rate of roughly 69%.
+The graduation rate is roughly 69%.

 Can I Afford It?